HorizenOfficial/HorizenAcademy/_i18n/en/_posts/technology/expert/2022-04-02-utxo-vs-account-model.md

 ![Account model](/assets/post_files/technology/expert/4.1-utxo-vs-account/TODO-state-transition-account.jpg)

+authorization: message signed.
+Pubkey Script and Signature script don't exist in the account based model.
+To spend from an account, only the spending transaction needs to be signed.

+Verification: "ECDSA signatures in Ethereum consist of three parameters r, s, and v.
+Solidity provides a globally available method ecrecover that returns an address given these three parameters.
+If the returned address is the same as the signer’s address, then the signature is valid."

 tx in account instructs nodes to substract 8 from alice and add them two bob. tx is an instruction for how to transit, actual transition executed by nodes.
+"Transactions do not explicitly include the resulting state resulting in smaller transaction sizes."

 Every account in Ethereum has its own balance, storage and code-space for calling other accounts or addresses